ducasp/MSX-Development/FPGA/ocm-pld v3.9x/firmware/sx2_frankysnd/README.txt

 RESTORE IT USING JIC / USB BLASTER AS YOU WILL NEED TO CONNECT IT TO AN USB BLASTER TO RESTORE IT.
 YOU HAVE BEEN WARNED!
 REALLY!

-ONLY USE SMXFLASH.COM to update your SX2.
-ONLY USE A FIRMWARE THAT IS MEANT TO SX2.
-NO, SMX-HB firmware IS NOT COMPATIBLE.
+ONLY USE SMXFLASH.COM to update your SM-X. ONLY USE A FIRMWARE THAT IS MEANT TO SM-X. NO, SMX-HB firmware IS NOT COMPATIBLE.
 SM-X MINI firmware IS NOT COMPATIBLE.
-SM-X firmware IS NOT COMPATIBLE.
-IF THE FIRMWARE IS NOT SAYING IT IS FOR SX2 STAY AWAY FROM IT.
+SX2 firmware IS NOT COMPATIBLE.
+IF THE FIRMWARE IS NOT SAYING IT IS FOR SM-X STAY AWAY FROM IT.

 The version of SMXFLASH.COM that is sent along with the firmware file also works on NEXTOR.
 Older versions of SMXFLASH.COM requires MSX DOS 2 Kernel to be